zhiguowang/BiMPM/README.md

 ## Description
 This repository includes the source code for natural language sentence matching.
 Basically, the program will take two sentences as input, and predict a label for the two input sentences.
-You can use this program to deal with tasks like *paraphrase identification*, *natural language inference*, *duplicate questions identification* et al. More details about the underneath model can be found in our [paper](https://arxiv.org/pdf/1702.03814.pdf).
+You can use this program to deal with tasks like [paraphrase identification](https://aclweb.org/aclwiki/index.php?title=Paraphrase_Identification_%28State_of_the_art%29), [natural language inference](http://nlp.stanford.edu/projects/snli/), [duplicate questions identification](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) et al. More details about the underneath model can be found in our [paper](https://arxiv.org/pdf/1702.03814.pdf).
 Please cite our paper when you use this program! :heart_eyes:

 ## Requirements
 * python 2.7